 - Zara accounts for nearly 70% of Inditex’s income, and, therefore, makes it the pillar of Amancio Ortega’s –the 3rd richest man- emporium.

-Firstly, I’d like to clarify that I am not a huge fan of Zara, nor a huge fan of fashion, and a mall-hater.
-When talking about shopping, I am actually the kind of need-based customer.
-However, in terms of business and marketing, I consider that fashion brands, because of their desirability, are just fascinating.
+When talking about shopping, I am actually the kind of need-driven customer.
+However, in terms of business and marketing, I consider that fashion brands, because of their desirability, are fascinating.
 The case of Zara is particularly interesting.
-The silencious goings and comings of its omnipresent paper bags hide a business model that has revolutionized the fashion retail industry and that represents a headache not only for its direct “fast fashion” competitors, but also for the most prestigious luxury fashion brands.
-Zara is indeed the embodiment of a kind of “affordable luxury”.
-An oxymoron that describes accurately a fascinating brand that is changing the way we think about fashion and retail.
+The omnipresent goings and comings of its blue paper bags hide a business model that has revolutionized the fashion retail industry and that represents a headache not only for its direct “fast fashion” competitors, but also for the most prestigious luxury fashion brands.
+Zara is indeed the embodiment of an “affordable luxury”.
+An oxymoron that describes a fascinating brand that is changing the way we think about fashion and retail.
 How Zara is succeeding to be the fastest growing fashion retail brand?

 The luxury look

-Zara is known for inspiring itself from established luxury brands.
-Some people even accuse the brand of imitating openly some products from prestigious retailers.
-The result is that Zara’s own products are often stylish, fancy, and have become a synonym of design.
-It is actually not uncommon to see celebrities wearing its products during public appearances.
+Zara’s image is largely inspired by the one developped by established luxury brands.
+The result is that its own products are often stylish, fancy, and have become a synonym of design.
+It is actually common to see celebrities wearing its products during public appearances.

 I admit being a little embarassed posting this…

-However, luxury influence doesn’t apply exclusively to product marketing, but also when talking about the brand’s placement strategy.
-Zara’s stores location in prestigious streets rubbing shoulders with Canali or Louis Vuitton, and sometimes in renewed historical buildings, allow the brand to gain in terms of visibility and accessibility but also to contribute to build a signature associated to a chic and authentic experience.
+In addition, Zara’s stores location in prestigious streets rubbing shoulders with Canali or Louis Vuitton, and sometimes in renewed historical buildings, allows the brand to gain in terms of visibility and accessibility and to contribute to build a signature associated to a chic and authentic experience.

 Zara store in New York